m-a-h-e/m-a-h-e.github.io/bellman_equation.md

 $$V^\pi(s) = r(s, a^\pi) + \sum_{s'} p(s'|s, a^\pi) V^\pi(s')$$

 Because the next state value also depends on the value of its next state, the state values become the sum of all future rewards collected while executing the given policy.
-To prevent infinit state values in non-terminated environments, the future reward gets discounted by a factor $$\gamma$$ smaller than 1.0.
+To prevent infinite state values in non-terminated environments, the future reward gets discounted by a factor $$\gamma$$ smaller than 1.0.

 $$V^\pi(s) = r(s, a^\pi, s') + \gamma \sum_{s'} p(s'|s, a^\pi) V^\pi(s')$$